 In the future we may offer additional shares or other securities to finance new projects, in connection with unanticipated liabilities or expenses or for any other purposes.
 Any such additional offering could reduce the proportionate ownership and voting interests of holders of our common shares, as well as our earnings per share and our net asset value per share, which could have a material adverse effect on the market price of our common shares.
+These issuances and sales could also impair our ability to raise additional capital through the sale of our equity securities in the future.

-We cannot assure you that our board of directors will declare dividend payments in the future.
+We cannot assure you that our Board will declare dividend payments in the future.